jegagner/SparkLearning/README.md

-# Knowledge Check
+# Initial Knowledge Check
 Before diving into Databricks and Spark, it will help to have a baseline understanding of a few keys topics.
 Quiz yourself with the five questions below:

 1. What are APIs, libraries, and packages?
-2. Why code in a web-based notebook?
+2. Have you used a web-based notebook?
 3. What are map and reduce functions?
-What does this have to do with distributed computing?
 4. Why would you want to switch between programming languages in a notebook or pipeline?
 (Spark calls this magic commands)
 5. Are you familiar with mutability and data structures such as graphs, lists, and datasets?